Part II · The Personal Scale · What am I? How should I live?

 The Lucidity Test has four questions in priority order: lucidity, connection, experience, reverence.
 Can you think of a situation where a different priority ordering would lead to an entirely different action?
 Does the ordering itself require justification?

-E2 (the Bridge Axiom of Intrinsic Experience) says experience has intrinsic value, independent of what it produces: the first-person fact of being-alive is itself a source of value, not certified by external goals.
+E2 (the Bridge Axiom of Intrinsic Experience) says experience has intrinsic value, independent of what it produces: the first-person fact of being-alive is itself a source of value.
 In a world that increasingly measures value by output, how do you protect the intrinsic value of experience in daily life?

 Love (AF5), reverence (AF15), attachment (AF14), pride (AF12).↩︎

 David Hume (1711–1776) noted in A Treatise of Human Nature (Hume 1739) (1739), Book III, that there is a logical gap between purely factual descriptions (“is”) and value judgments (“ought”), and that most moral philosophers make this leap without explanation.
 This is known as “Hume’s Guillotine” or the “Is-Ought Problem.”
-The Tao of Lucidity does not attempt to eliminate this gap, it uses Bridge Axioms to candidly acknowledge the gap’s existence, and crosses it via existential commitment rather than logical deduction.↩︎
+The Tao of Lucidity does not attempt to eliminate this gap.
+It uses Bridge Axioms to acknowledge the gap candidly, then crosses it through existential commitment rather than logical deduction.↩︎

 An alternative path exists in contemporary ethics: Christine Korsgaard’s (1952– ) constitutive argument attempts to show that rational agents cannot consistently deny the normativity of their own actions, because normativity is a constitutive condition of practical reason, not an external add-on.
 See her The Sources of Normativity (1996).
 The Tao of Lucidity chose a different path: rather than deriving normativity from the structure of reason, it marks the normative starting point as an existential commitment and then rigorously derives subsequent propositions from that commitment.
 Each path carries a cost: Korsgaard’s is stronger (it attempts to close the exit of refusal) but depends on a contested claim about the constitutive nature of practical reason; The Tao of Lucidity’s is weaker (it allows refusal) but more transparent.↩︎